 The Russian position is clear and firm: give Russian Ukrainians their rights, make our borders porous for locals and their relatives, and revive shattered economic links among common peoples with a thousand years of common history.
 Get on with it.

-The Ukrainian position is mostly hysterical, calling for NATO and Europe to fight off the Russkies, salvage the bankrupt economy, ignore their (creepy) fascists.
+The Ukrainian position is mostly hysterical, calling for NATO and Europe to fight off the Russkies, salvage the bankrupt economy, and ignore their (creepy) fascists.
 WWIII if necessary.
-The coup-makers are unrepentant as Ukraine slides deeper into insolvency, corruption getting worse (if that’s possible).
+The coup-makers are unrepentant as Ukraine slides deeper into insolvency, and corruption getting worse (if that’s possible).
 Poroshenko is as unpopular as a leader can get (3rd place 11%), and only the threat of a Ukraine shattered in pieces gives him a life preserver among his citizens.

 The West incited the coup and quickly embraced it, ignoring its unsavoury origins in nostalgia for fascism.
-While it feigns shock and anger at Russian actions, it can’t ignore that the Russians really had no choice, that their actions were/are both necessary and measured.
+While it feigns shock and anger at Russian actions, it can’t ignore that the Russians really had no choice, and that their actions were/are both necessary and measured.

 Putin’s red line is that Ukraine cannot – will not — join NATO.
-The NATO creep eastward, a violation from 1991 on of the implicit understanding with Gorbachev and Yeltsin, will not be tolerated.
+The NATO creep eastward, a violation from 1991 of the implicit understanding with Gorbachev and Yeltsin, will not be tolerated.

 The Ukrainian coup created a new scenario.
-If Russia had moved to support the rebel territories, form a customs union with open borders, aimed at eventual incorporation in the Russian Federation, that would have given the NATOphiles their trump card, and NATO and the EU would be hard-pressed not to move in and try to salvage a bankrupt dysfunctional state, with the final coup as its prize: NATO now lined up surrounding Russia, the last real holdout against US world domination.
+If Russia had moved to support the rebel territories, and form a customs union with open borders, aimed at eventual incorporation in the Russian Federation, that would have given the NATOphiles their trump card, and NATO and the EU would be hard-pressed not to move in and try to salvage a bankrupt dysfunctional state, with the final coup as its prize: NATO now lined up surrounding Russia, the last real holdout against US world domination.